Numerical algorithms for detecting embedded components: Numerical Primary Decomposition

 We call an isolated component $\dYd$ of $\dXd$ a {\em pseudocomponent} if $\pi_d(\dYd)$ is not a component of $X$.
 We call pseudocomponents and embedded components of $X$ collectively {\em suspect components}.

 Here is an outline of Algorithm~5.3 of~\cite{Leykin:NPD} that computes a superset of all associated components.

-There are two parts of the algorithm that need clarification: \begin{itemize} \item a routine to determine whether a subvariety of $X$ is a pseudocomponent (the main topic of this article); \item a stopping criterion. \end{itemize}

-A stopping criterion can be provided by a bound on the regularity index of the (global) Hilbert function.
-However, this {\em a priori} bound doubly exponential in the number of variables is not practical.
+There are two parts of the algorithm that need clarification: a routine to determine whether a subvariety of $X$ is a pseudocomponent (the main topic of this article) and a stopping criterion.
+A stopping criterion can be provided by bounding $d$ by the regularity index of the (global) Hilbert function.
+The {\em a priori} bound is doubly exponential in the number of variables and, while demonstrating termination, is not practical.

-We envision future improvement of the stopping criterion based on the ideas in this work.

 \begin{remark} Isosingular decomposition \cite{Hauenstein-Wampler:isosingular} can also be used as a source of suspect components, although it is not known whether the procedure one may derive from the isosingular decomposition recovers all embedded components.